-Felicity Church, located in Uptown New Orleans, is a great location for a bridal portrait session.
+Felicity Church, a wedding and event venue located in Uptown New Orleans, is a great location for a bridal portrait session.
 Although the obvious benefits are that there are no worries about rain or uncomfortable temperatures, it's also a beautiful location that photographs exceptionally well, with lots of uniquely gritty yet elegant character.

 This dramatic black and white image was captured after I asked the bride to move up the stairway a bit in preparation for a particular shot I wanted to do, and I liked the way it looked as she was making her way up the stairs, so I asked her to repeat that a few times as I shot a series of photographs.
 This kind of purposeful expression of movement presents a nice contrast to the more typical stationary posed bridal portrait.